Building C++ SDL iOS App on Linux

 )

-In my case, SDL library, SDL_Image, SDL_mixer compiled in Xcode on macOS advance for static linking; Frameworks copied from Xcode.
-Also added libclang_rt.ios.a library, which includes specific runtime iOS calls, e.g. isOSVersionAtLeast.
-Enabled macros for working with OpenGL ES, disables unsupported features in the mobile platforms, similar to Android.
+In my case, the SDL, SDL_Image, SDL_mixer libraries are compiled in Xcode on macOS in advance for static linking; Frameworks are copied from Xcode.
+Also added is the libclang_rt.ios.a library, which includes specific iOS runtime calls, such as isOSVersionAtLeast.
+Enabled macro for working with OpenGL ES, disabling unsupported functions in the mobile version, similar to Android.

-After the resolving build problems, you must get a binary compiled for the arm.
-Next, I will describe binary installation and run on the device without Jailbreak.
+After solving all the build issues, you should get a built binary for arm.
+Next, let’s look at running the built binary on a device without Jailbreak.

-On macOS make Xcode installation, register on Apple’s website, without having to pay for the development of the program.
-Add account in Xcode -> Preferences -> Accounts, create an empty application and build for a real device.
-During assembly, device will be added to a free developer account.
-After building and running, you need to make an archive of the build, for this select Generic iOS Device and Product -> Archive.
-By the end of the archive build, copy files called embedded.mobileprovision, PkgInfo.
-From the build log on the device, find the line codesign with the correct key signature, the path to the file with the extension of entitlements app.xcent, copy it.
+On macOS, install Xcode, register on the Apple portal, without paying for the developer program.
+Add an account in Xcode -> Preferences -> Accounts, create an empty application and build on a real device.
+During the build, the device will be added to the free developer account.
+After building and running, you need to build the archive, for this, select Generic iOS Device and Product -> Archive.
+After the archive is built, extract the embedded.mobileprovision, PkgInfo files from it.
+From the build log on the device, find the codesign line with the correct signature key, the path to the entitlements file with the app.xcent extension, copy it.

-Copy the .app from the archive, replace binary in the archive created by cross-compiler in Linux (eg SpaceJaguar.app/SpaceJaguar), further adding to the .app necessary resources to check the safety and PkgInfo embedded.mobileprovision in the .app file from the archive, copy again if needed.
-Resign .app using codesign command – codesign requires the input argument of the key for the sign, the path to the entitlements file (can be renamed with the extension .plist)
+Copy the .app folder from the archive, replace the binary in the archive with the one compiled by a cross compiler in Linux (for example, SpaceJaguar.app/SpaceJaguar), then add the necessary resources to .app, check the safety of the PkgInfo and embedded.mobileprovision files in .app from the archive, copy again if necessary.
+Re-sign .app using the codesign command – codesign requires a key for sign, the path to the entitlements file (can be renamed with the .plist extension)

-After resign create Payload folder, move to the folder with the .app extension, create a zip file with the Payload directory, rename the file with the extension .ipa.
-After that, in Xcode, open the list of devices and Drag’n’Drop ipa in the list of device applications; Installation via Apple Configurator 2 for this process does not work.
-If resign made correctly, a new application is installed with correct binary on iOS device (e.g. iPad) with 7 day certificate for testing period that is sufficient.
+After re-signing, create a Payload folder, move the folder with the .app extension there, create a zip archive with Payload in the root, rename the archive with the .ipa extension.
+After that, open the list of devices in Xcode and Drag’n’Drop the new ipa to the list of device applications; Installation via Apple Configurator 2 does not work for this method.
+If re-signing is done correctly, the application with the new binary will be installed on the iOS device (for example, iPad) with a 7-day certificate, this is enough for the testing period.

 https://github.com/tpoechtrager/cctools-port